 - Getting started with Windows Drivers

-- Efficiently Coding Communication Protocols in C++ (pdf)
+- Efficiently Coding Communication Protocols in C++ (pdf).

-Game Engines & Game Programming
+Game Engines and Game Programming

 With game programming, you can use existing game engines.
 Or you can write your own, and code directly with DirectX or OpenGL.

 - Learning C++ by Creating Games with UE4

 - Cprogramming.com Game Programming in C and C++